-The regular corporate tax rate in Israel for 2012 -2013 was 25% and was increased to 26.5% in 2014 and onwards as compared to a tax rate of 24% in 2011.
+The regular corporate tax rate in Israel for 2014 was 26.5% compared to a tax rate of 25% in 2012 and 2013.

 The Law for the Encouragement of Capital Investments, 1959, or Investments Law, provides that a capital investment in eligible facilities may, upon application to the Investment Center of the Ministry of Industry, Trade and Labor of the State of Israel, be designated as an "Approved Enterprise".
 An Approved Enterprise is eligible for tax benefits on taxable income derived from its approved enterprise programs.